 How Do Clip-In Hair Extensions Hold Up In Water?

-Apart from that, wearing clip-ins while swimming doesn’t pose any significant risks, but keep in mind all the precautions mentioned above to keep your hair looking flawless.
+Additionally, wearing clip-ins while swimming doesn’t pose any significant risks, but keep in mind all the precautions mentioned above to keep your hair flawless.

 Tips for Swimming With Clip-In Hair Extensions

 Don’t forget to dry them out completely before storing them.
-A best practice is to avoid swimming with your clip-in extensions as it can cause damage or permanent tangling.
-But if you must, be sure to follow these tips to minimize damage.
+A best practice is to avoid swimming with your clip-in extensions, which can cause damage or permanent tangling.
+But if you must, follow these tips to minimize damage.

 Tape-in extensions offer a seamless look, but are they suitable for swimming?
 Dive into the insights on swimming with tape-in extensions and how to maintain their bond.